cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/03-cost-estimates.md

 ### Data download
 Downloading data from cloud resources ("egress") is not free.
 For quick checks of the workflow, you would rather have a lightweight output, i.e. a plot instead of a full histogram file.
 The final cost estimate needs to include the costs to download the full output data.

+## Free resources
+Most cloud providers offer some initial free resources that can be used for a limited time.
+Some of them remain free even after the initial trial period, but have a limit of free use in a given time.
+This is the case for the cloud shell which we used to access the cluster, its free use is limited to 50 hours per week.
+Note that you can also access [GKE clusters using the gcloud CLI](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) from your own computer.

+## Next steps
+For the hands-on session, we provided clusters that already had part of the machinery installed.
+For a walk-through of the environment setup from scratch, read through the [Cloud post-exercise](https://cms-opendata-workshop.github.io/workshop2023-post-lesson-cloud/).